How to Grow Your Edges Back

 Try a Serum Designed With Your Edges in Mind

-Applying a hair serum directly to problem areas like your edges using a dropper every day can help stimulate thicker, fuller hair.
+Applying a hair serum directly to problem areas like your edges using a dropper every day can help support thicker, fuller looking hair.
 GRO Hair Serum — which features red clover, curcumin and mung bean — can increase the appearance of hair density by up to 52% after four months of consistent use.
-GRO+ Advanced Hair Serum features all the same great vegan phyto-actives plus the power of full-spectrum CBD to help soothe the scalp and create a healthy environment for hair.
+GRO+ Advanced Hair Serum features all the same great vegan phyto-actives plus the power of full-spectrum hemp to help soothe the scalp and create a healthy environment for hair.
 Once you've applied your serum, massage it in with your fingertips or a scalp massager.

 Nix Harsh Hair Tools and Accessories